-Texoma Council of Governments Annual Audit Report including financial statements and supplementary information for fiscal year ended April 30, 2016, is submitted for your review and acceptance.
+Texoma Council of Governments’ Annual Audit Report including financial statements and supplementary information for fiscal year ended April 30, 2017, is submitted for the Governing Board’s review and acceptance.
 This report was prepared in accordance with TCOG’s bylaws.
-We believe the data presented is accurate in all material aspects; that it is presented in a manner designed to fairly set forth the financial position and results of TCOG operations as measured by the financial activity of its various grants and contracts; and, that all disclosures necessary to enable the reader to gain maximum understanding of TCOG’s financial affairs and to satisfy Federal and State requirements of applicable grants are included.
-Standards issued by the Office of Management and Budget Uniform Guidance and GASB Statement No. 34, Basic Financial Statements – and Management’s Discussion and Analysis – for State and Local Governments, as amended and interpreted, as of April 30, 2016, were followed in the operation and audit of TCOG.
+We believe the data presented is accurate in all material aspects; that it is presented in a manner designed to fairly set forth the financial position and results of TCOG operations as measured by the financial activity of its various grants and contracts; and that all disclosures necessary to enable the reader to gain maximum understanding of TCOG’s financial affairs and to satisfy Federal and State requirements of applicable grants are included.
+Standards issued by the Office of Management and Budget Uniform Guidance and GASB Statement No. 34, Basic Financial Statements – and Management’s Discussion and Analysis – for State and Local Governments, as amended and interpreted as of April 30, 2017, were followed in the operations and audit of TCOG.

 TCOG’s accounting records are maintained on a modified accrual basis, with revenues recorded when susceptible to accrual and expenditures recorded when liabilities are incurred, if measurable.
 This policy is implemented by generally accepted accounting principles and the Common Rule.